Najeebullah Khan Niazi

 Najeebullah Khan Niazi (3 October 1967 – 4 October 2014) was a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 1997 to 1999 and again from 2013 until his death.

 Early life

 He was born on 3 October 1967 in Mianwali.
 He completed his master's in political sciences.
 He was known as an avid debater at school.

 Political career

-Najeebullah Khan Niazi was famous for his bravery and for his support to people of Bhakkar.
-People in Bhakkar always talk about his charismatic personality.
-He was elected to the Provincial Assembly of the Punjab in 1997 Pakistani general election.
+Najeebullah Khan Niazi was famous for his support to people of Bhakkar.
+He was elected to the Provincial Assembly of the Punjab in 1997 Punjab provincial election.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-48 (Bhakkar-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-48 (Bhakkar-II) in the 2013 Punjab provincial election.
 After his successful election, he joined Pakistan Muslim League (Nawaz) (PML-N).

 Family

 His wife's name is Dr. Shehzad Najeebullah Khan and he has four daughters; Kainat Khan, Eman Khan, Zoha Khan and Malaika Khan.
 He was a paternal cousin of Imran Khan and was a member of the Imran Khan family along with his brother Inamullah Niazi.
 His other brother Hafeez Ullah Niazi is a journalist and columnist at The Jang Group.